Find Affordable College Courses

 Jacksonville, FL

 Our 2023 rankings named University of North Florida the best school in Florida for child development and psychology students working on their bachelor’s degree.
-Located in the city of Jacksonville, UNF is a public college with a large student population.
+Located in the city of Jacksonville, UNF is a public school with a large student population.

 On average, child development graduates from UNF take out $21,035 in student loans while working on their Bachelor's Degree.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $121.